Hogue/wdi_5_rails_crud/README.md

 Why is this important?

 Because the vast majority of enterprise data is stored in relational databases, but objects are often used to manipulate that data in applications.
-And, although **[NoSQL](http://en.wikipedia.org/wiki/NoSQL)** databases _(e.g Firebase)_ have been growing in popularity, their ability to support distributed data to enhance performance makes achieving **[ACID](http://en.wikipedia.org/wiki/ACID)** transaction a significant challenge.
+And, although **[NoSQL](http://en.wikipedia.org/wiki/NoSQL)** databases _(e.g Mongo DB)_ have been growing in popularity, their ability to support distributed data to enhance performance makes achieving **[ACID](http://en.wikipedia.org/wiki/ACID)** transactions a significant challenge.

 **[Mongo DB Is Web Scale](https://www.youtube.com/watch?v=b2F-DItXtZs)**